 This continued on for a little bit.
 I believe the poor, bewildered coach managed to eventually coerce me into hitting the ball first... but my night had been ruined.
 I was devastated.

-So why the heck am I writing about a silly memory?
-Well, it's the one memory I draw on the most whenever I start to get caught up on my own self-imposed rules.
+It's the one memory I draw on the most whenever I start to get caught up on my own self-imposed rules.
 Thinking about it allows me to take a step back, question my current thoughts and attitudes about something (such as an assignment, or something for a client), and realize that there is no set rule for this particular piece... because I haven't created it yet.
 Yes, there are suggestions, principles, and guidelines, but no, there aren't any damn rules.

 So, as a parting thought, let me ask you... have you ever created false rules and expectations in your head, only to realize that they don't actually exist?